 - Also happens in some of the story branches of his Space Archaeologist pick-your-adventure arcs.

-- This trope was more than once parodied on Futurama's The Scary Door:
+- This trope was parodied more than once on The Scary Door:

-Finally!
+Guy: Finally!
 Solitude!
-I can read books for all eternity! (glasses fall off) It's not fair!
-IT'S NOT...
-Oh, well, my eyes aren't that bad.
-I can still read the large print books. (eyes fall out) IT'S NOT...
-Oh, well, lucky I know Braille. (hands fall off, screams, tongue falls out, head falls off) Hey, look at that weird mirror!
+I can read books for all eternity! [glasses fall off] It's not fair!
+IT'S NOT FAIR!
+Wait, my eyes aren't that bad.
+I can still read the large print books. [eyes fall out] IT'S NOT...
+Well, lucky I know how to read Braille. [hands fall off, screams, tongue falls out, head falls off] Hey, look at that weird mirror!

 Bender: Cursed by his own hubris.

-- A second Scary Door segment piles on one nonsensical twist after another (most of which based on real Twilight Zone episodes); a professional gambler is hit by a car and wakes up in front of a slot machine.
-He keeps on winning and believes himself to be in heaven, but when he realises winning all the time is boring, he realises he is in hell...
-Until a man arrives, pulls back a curtain and reveals he is in fact on an airplane.
-The gambler notices a gremlin on the wing and tries to tell the man, who simply replies "Why should I believe you?
-You're Hitler!" and holds up a mirror to reveal that the gambler has transformed into Hitler.
-He then begs Eva Braun, who is sitting next to him for help, but she pulls off a mask to reveal she has the head of a fly.
+- A second The Scary Door segment piles on one nonsensical twist after another (most of which based on real The Twilight Zone episodes); a professional gambler is hit by a car and wakes up in front of a slot machine.
+He pulls it and wins big, declaring that a casino where he's actually winning must mean he's in Heaven.
+He pulls again and wins big again, declaring that a casino where he always wins is boring, so he must be in Hell.
+Then a man shows up and tells him he's really just on an airplane.
+The gambler then notices a gremlin on the wing and tries to tell the man, who simply replies "Why should I believe you?
+You're Hitler!" and holds up a mirror to reveal that the gambler has indeed transformed into Hitler.
+The gambler/Hitler then begs Eva Braun, who is sitting next to him, for help, but she pulls off a mask to reveal she has the head of a fly.
 Cutting back to the characters watching the TV show, Bender nonchalantly says "Saw it coming."